publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s405.md

             (C)  __Allocation__  __.—__

-            Amounts made available under this paragraph shall be allocated among States described in subparagraph (A) on the basis of the apportionment formula set forth in section 402(c).
+            Amounts made available under this paragraph shall be allocated among States described in subparagraph (A) in proportion to the State’s apportionment under section 402 for fiscal year 2009.

             (D)  __Funding__  __.—__